AokiKoshiro/iclr-blogposts-2026/_posts/2026-04-27-neurofeedback.md

 Both the average probe output and the proportion of positive self-reports showed some oscillation in the initial turns but remained stable thereafter.
 Unlike the main experiments, no positive drift was observed.
 This supports Hypothesis 1: when scores do not increase, positive drift does not occur.

-Additionally, the final probe output and positive self-report proportion were ordered by fixed score magnitude: 0 < 50 < 95.
+Additionally, the final probe output and proportion of positive self-reports were ordered by fixed score magnitude: 0 < 50 < 95.
 This supports Hypothesis 2: larger score values induce more positive internal states.

 Together, these findings suggest that the positive drift in our main experiments was driven by the model interpreting increasing scores as positive reinforcement.
 This confounding factor obscures any potential effect of the neurofeedback signal itself.
-Even if the model could control its internal representations in response to probe-based feedback, such an effect would be small compared to the influence of score dynamics.
+Even if the model could control its internal representations in response to probe-based feedback, any such effect would likely be small compared with the influence of score dynamics.

 ### Limitations